openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/Supported_Devices.md

 |[Auto-Device plugin](../auto_device_selection.md) |Auto-Device plugin enables selecting Intel&reg; device for inference automatically |
 |[Heterogeneous plugin](../hetero_execution.md) |Heterogeneous execution enables automatic inference splitting between several devices (for example if a device doesn't [support certain operation](#supported-layers)).                                                           |

-Devices similar to the ones we have used for benchmarking can be accessed using [Intel® DevCloud for the Edge](https://devcloud.intel.com/edge/), a remote development environment with access to Intel® hardware and the latest versions of the Intel® Distribution of the OpenVINO™ Toolkit.
+Devices similar to the ones you have used for benchmarking can be accessed using [Intel® DevCloud for the Edge](https://devcloud.intel.com/edge/), a remote development environment with access to Intel® hardware and the latest versions of the Intel® Distribution of the OpenVINO™ Toolkit.
 [Learn more](https://devcloud.intel.com/edge/get_started/devcloud/) or [Register here](https://inteliot.force.com/DevcloudForEdge/s/).

 ## Supported Configurations